-If continuation of reasonable efforts to return the child safely to his parent or guardian are found to be inconsistent with the permanency plan for the child or if reasonable efforts are not required pursuant to the provisions set forth in section 29C, the department shall make reasonable efforts to place the child in a timely manner in accordance with the permanency plan.
+If continuation of reasonable efforts to return the child safely to his parent or guardian are found to be inconsistent with the permanency plan for the child or if reasonable efforts are not required pursuant to section 29C, the department shall make reasonable efforts to place the child in a timely manner in accordance with the permanency plan including, if appropriate, through an interstate placement, and to complete whatever steps are necessary to finalize the permanent placement of the child.
 In subsequent permanency hearings held on behalf of the child, the court shall determine whether the department has made such efforts in accordance with section 29C.